Capital Index vs ThinkMarkets, for 2026

 What Languages Do Capital Index And ThinkMarkets Support?

-Being able to chat completely with your online platform is a key way of comparing brokers to find the best broker.
-Not only for support but to ensure you understand everything on their website and inside their app as it is a key part of success when trading online.
+Being able to chat easily with your trading broker is a key way of comparing brokers to find the best trading partner.
+Not only for support but to be sure you understand everything on their website and inside their application as it is a key factor to success when trading online.

 How Many Clients Do Capital Index and ThinkMarkets Have?

-Both Capital Index and ThinkMarkets are well established with their client base.
-It is really important to work with a broker that is professional and one of the most simple ways of understanding this is by knowing how many customers are using their services.
+Both Capital Index and ThinkMarkets are well established with their customer base.
+It is important to work with a broker you can trust and one of the most simple ways of establishing this is by knowing how many customers they already work with.

 Below you will find details of how many customers Capital Index and ThinkMarkets are working with